M0RDI0/mordio-ableton-theme/README.md

 ---

-## ❓ Support
+## Support

 If you have issues installing or using the theme:

 1. Check the [INSTALLATION_GUIDE.md](INSTALLATION_GUIDE.md)
 2. Open an [Issue](../../issues) on GitHub
-3. Reach out on [Discord](https://discord.gg/mordiomusic) (Supporter Area)

 ---

-## ⚠️ Important
+## Important

 - Please **do not redistribute** or share publicly - this is a gift for supporters
 - Designed for **Ableton Live 12** - older versions not guaranteed to work

 ---

-## 🎵 About
+## About

 This was my first fun little coding project.
 Whenever I had some free time to chill, I'd tinker with it a bit, experiment with colors and UI elements, and with the help of AI, I managed to make it actually work properly.

 It started as a small experiment and turned into a little gift for the people who support me.
 Hope you enjoy it!

-Thank you for supporting the music, the content, and this journey. 🙏
+Thank you for supporting the music, the content, and this journey.

 ---

-## 📜 License
+## License

 It's yours, you have the file.
-But please don't share it randomly with everyone - that would be nice of you. 🙏
+But please don't share it randomly with everyone - that would be nice of you.

 ---